-The second and last round of SIHED challenge fund projects have a broader scope.
+The second and last round of SIHED Challenge Fund projects had a broader scope.

 Bids were invited from any existing or prospective provider of nursing, midwifery and allied health courses for innovative projects that would support the recruitment or delivery of these subjects.

 Bidders were additionally asked to demonstrate that their approach met two of four additional criteria to prioritise activity which would: